Mijat019/MRSISA2020_T3/README.md

 ### Setup

-You need to setup api and client separately.
+Api contains the backend and client contains the frontend.
+You need to setup frontend and backend applications separately.
 You will find instructions inside folders "api" and "client".